 From a young age it was Raquel’s dream to help people be healthy.
 After graduating college and working in the corporate world she quite her promising job to work with Adam full time as they moved to Africa.
 Raquel not only taught English but helped admin the school the Shipps worked in.

 In 2014 Adam and Raquel returned to The United States determined to continue helping people no matter where they are at.
 At the end of 2014 the Shipps got connected with a refugee resettlement agency.
 Since that time they use their experience from Africa to help refugees in the United States.
-With the help of StudentReach the Shipps have created a program designed specifically for refugee youth.
-It helps the students better understand their new home and culture, practice English, helps them become healthy people, and helps them integrate with others their age.
+For 5 years they worked with StudentReach helping them launch their refugee program in Portland and Sacramento, as well as helping facilitate all of StudentReach’s amazing work in Baja.